gzAzimuth.Rd

 , the azimuth values are found between successive rows of the input coordinate matrix.

-gzAzimuth(from, to, type = "snyder_sphere") trackAzimuth(track, type="snyder_sphere")
+gzAzimuth(from, to, type = "snyder_sphere")

-from | a two column matrix of geographical coordinates given as decimal degrees (longitude first) |
+a two column matrix of geographical coordinates given as decimal degrees (longitude first)

-track | a two column matrix of geographical coordinates given as decimal degrees (longitude first) |
+a two column matrix of geographical coordinates given as decimal degrees (longitude first)

-to | a one row, two column matrix or two element vector of geographical coordinates given as decimal degrees (longitude first) |
+a one row, two column matrix or two element vector of geographical coordinates given as decimal degrees (longitude first)

-type | default is |
+default is "snyder_sphere"

 The azimuth is calculated on the sphere, using the formulae given by Snyder (1987, p.
 30) and Abdali (1997, p.
 17).
 The examples use data taken from Abdali (p.
 17--18).
 There is a very interesting discussion of the centrality of azimuth-finding in the development of mathematics and mathematical geography in Abdali's paper.
 Among others, al-Khwarizmi was an important contributor.
 As Abdali puts it, "This is a veritable who's who of medieval science" (p.
 3).